An inhomogeneous most likely path formalism for proton computed tomography: Methods

 \subsection{Monte Carlo simulations}

 The performance of the inhomogeneous MLP formalism, MLP$_\mathrm{x}$, proposed in this paper was evaluated by comparison with proton tracks produced by Monte Carlo simulation using \emph{TOPAS}, version 3.1.2 using the standard environment and physics lists \citep{TOPAS}.
-MLP$_\mathrm{x}$ was tested against the homogeneous formalism, MLP$_\mathrm{H2O}$ by Schulte \emph{et al.} \citep{penfoldMLP}, first in a homogeneous water phantom and then in two phantoms containing slabs of different materials.
+MLP$_\mathrm{x}$ was tested against the homogeneous formalism, MLP$_\mathrm{H2O}$ by Schulte \emph{et al.} \citep{penfoldMLP} in three phantom setups, a homogeneous water cube, a water cube containing thick transverse slabs of bone, and a clinically relevant human head phantom.
 The effect on the performance of both algorithms as the nominal beam energy is decreased has also been investigated.

-A monoenergetic planar fan beam of 200 MeV protons was fired at a 20cm cube of homogeneous water such that the distance between the particle source and the surface of the phantom was 160 cm.
-The fan beam was parameterised such that the beam exactly spanned the exit face of the phantom.
+A monoenergetic planar fan beam of 200 MeV protons was delivered to a 20cm cube of homogeneous water such that the distance between the particle source and the surface of the phantom was 160 cm.
+The fan beam was parameterised such that the beam exactly spanned the exit face of the phantom, as shown in \Fig{\ref{fanbeam}}).
 Proton histories, including energy, position and direction were collected at 5 mm depth increments.
+These query depths should not be confused with the step-size in the Monte Carlo simulation itself.
+The step-size and included physics processes were unaltered from the default settings in TOPAS, which have been optimised for proton therapy applications \citep{Zacharatou08}.
+Increasing the sampling rate for the MLP calculation (at increments of smaller than 5 mm), and therefore decreasing the step-size in the Euler method, (24) and (25), and in the numerical integration, (4) to (6), did not yield any significant improvements in accuracy in the case of the slab phantom.

 The entire setup was placed in a vacuous world volume and two vacuum sensitive detectors were placed pre- and post-phantom to record the position, direction and energy of each proton before and after it traversed the cube.
-In an effort to retain only Gaussian-natured MCS events, data cuts were performed to remove tracks for which the total energy loss or projections of the relative exit angle onto both the $t$-$u$ and $u$-$v$ planes (refer to \Fig{ \ref{fanbeam}}) differ from their mean values by more than a chosen number of standard deviations.
-Once the data cuts were performed, the MLP was only calculated for the projection of the path onto the $t$-$u$ plane, as the scattering in orthogonal directions are two independent probabilistic processes \citep{penfoldMLP}.
+In an effort to retain only Gaussian-natured MCS events, data cuts were performed to remove tracks for which the total energy loss or projections of the relative exit angle onto both the $t$-$u$ and $u$-$v$ planes (refer to \Fig{\ref{fanbeam}}) differed from their mean values by more than a chosen number of standard deviations.
+Once the data cuts were performed, the MLP was only calculated for the projection of the path onto the $t$-$u$ plane, as the scattering in orthogonal directions form two independent probabilistic processes \citep{penfoldMLP}.